 Every LLC in Iowa is required to designate a registered agent, which is the individual or registered agent service that receives government correspondence on behalf of your business, then forwards those documents to you.

-When you appoint an Alabama registered agent, here are the state requirements to be mindful of:
+When you appoint an Iowa registered agent, here are the state requirements to be mindful of:

 - Every entity that files with the Secretary of State (both domestic and foreign) must appoint a registered agent